 This reliance on $\mathcal{D}$ when constructing the latent Gaussian copula $\mathbf{c}$ induces the spatial dependence on latent variables $\boldsymbol{\mathcal{Y}}_s^{*}$ and hence on the observations $\boldsymbol{\mathcal{Y}}_s$.
-To construct the covariance, we reference the existing literature on Gaussian processes \citep{rasmussen2006gaussian} and apply a Gaussian process kernel as an element-wise transformation of the initial matrix $\mathcal{D}$, which contains spatial information.
-This transformation ensures the resulting matrix's positive definiteness and thus its validity as a covariance.
+To construct the correlation, we reference the existing literature on Gaussian processes \citep{rasmussen2006gaussian} and apply a Gaussian process kernel as an element-wise transformation of the initial matrix $\mathcal{D}$, which contains spatial information.
+This transformation ensures the resulting matrix's positive definiteness and thus its validity as a covariance of a Gaussian distribution.
 The choice of kernel $k(\mathcal{D}|\theta)$ specifies this transformation and typically depends on a few parameters, here denoted by $\theta$.
-A common choice in spatial statistics, which we shall adopt, is the Matérn kernel \citep{matern2013spatial}, which provides us with a covariance matrix $\Sigma(\mathcal{D}|\theta)$ in the following form:
+We use the Matérn kernel \citep{matern2013spatial}, a common choice in spatial statistics \citep{gerber2021fast,richards2024neural}, which provides us with a correlation matrix $\Sigma(\mathcal{D}|\theta)$ of the following form:

 where $\Gamma$ is the gamma function and $K_{\nu}$ is the modified Basel function of the second kind, noting that the expression depends on the unknown lengthscale $\theta\, (\in \mathbb{R}_{>0})$ and additional parameter $\nu$ usually chosen by the user.
-In this work, we would consider $\nu$ to be fixed at 3.5.
-Finally, we construct $\mathcal{D}$ via a linear combination of pair-wise Euclidean norms of (latitude, longitude) distance and pair-wise Euclidean norms of (geopotential) topography between locations, the details of which are provided in Appendix~\ref{app:dist_const}.
-A convenient consequence of such a construction for the covariance matrix is that it becomes straightforward to include additional locations to our approach even after fitting it to data.
-Indeed, as long as one has relevant spatial information about a location, the initial distance matrix $\mathcal{D}$ can be expanded to include the new location, leading to its automatic inclusion in the dependence structure.
+In this work, we would consider $\nu$ to be fixed at 0.5 {as for values of $\nu=n+1/2, n\in\mathbb{N}$ the Matérn kernel has an equivalent simpler expression (as an exponential multiplied by a polynomial of order $n$), granting us a computational speedup \citep{guttorp2006studies}} (see details in Appendix \ref{apdx:optim}).
+A convenient consequence of such a construction for the correlation matrix is that it becomes straightforward to include additional locations (if we expect them to follow the same pattern as our training set) in our approach even after fitting it to data.
+Indeed, as long as one has relevant spatial information about a new location, the initial distance matrix $\mathcal{D}$ can be expanded to include that new location by applying the learned kernel to the distances, including it in the dependence structure.